ZainubWaqas17/Network-Performance-Review/README.md

-# Jazz Network Review Automation App
+# Network Performance Review Automation App

 This project automates the performance review of Jazz mobile network sites by processing KPI data from Excel files.
 Users can input a site number and date range to visualize outages, calculate key metrics, and export results for reporting.